autopower/thermeq3/README.md

 #thermeq3
 Boiler actor device for ELV/EQ-3 MAX! cube.
-And this is quick&dirty readme.
+And this is quick&dirty readme. thermeq3 features:
+* switching DHW/Boiler according to valve position, you can set how many valves must be opened for how many %, or sum of the all valves in house to swhitch on DHW/Boiler
+* senses open windows and start heating after safe time to eliminate "panic" heating after forced ventilation
+* tracking down to log file any event of MAX! cube
+* notifies owner about opened windows after defined period, this period is automatically set according to external temperature
+* owner can set various intervals for any important value
+* autoupdate from github
+* simple self diagnostics
+* can be remote controlled via standard yún features (http/https)

 ##Check betabeat directory
 There's always new code, which seems to work on my development thermeq :)